wp-media/wp-rocket/docs/api.md

 ### Description

-Cancel the next occurrence of a job.
+Cancel the next occurrence of a scheduled action.

 ### Usage